-Best value omega-3 supplements: compare beyond bottle price
+Best value Omega-3 supplements: compare beyond bottle price

-Value omega-3 shopping should not stop at bottle price.
+Value Omega-3 shopping should not stop at bottle price.
 A better comparison looks at EPA and DHA per serving, serving count, softgel size, source, freshness cues, and merchant details.
 TheOmega3 avoids live price claims unless approved data access supports them.

 Best value screen